jagottsicher/breakthrough/docs/whitepaper.md

 If you think - as I do - that you would like to work in such an environment and enjoy the speed and reliability of a SSH session, the convenience of a quasi-windows-like environment and all that completely remotely if you want, then join and let's make it a reality.

-The idea is to create a modern TUI and access your POSIX-compatible environment with ease, while benefiting from the experience of developing modern operating systems that focus on graphical user interfaces.
+The idea is to create a modern TUI and access your (mostly) POSIX-compliant environment with ease, while benefiting from the experience of developing modern operating systems that focus on graphical user interfaces.
 You won't just have the best of both worlds, but of all possible worlds.
 Ultimately, this won't be just a window to your computer or a convenient TUI, but a revelation, an epiphany and a complete breakthrough to the best features your terminal can offer - locally or remotely.

 Want to imagine more read on, else skip to the introduction